 Saturn is the sixth planet from the Sun, and the second largest, after Jupiter.
 Though remote from the Earth, Saturn’s unique ring system makes it possibly the most instantly recognized planet in our Solar System.
-Here are some more fascinating facts about “the ringed planet”:
+Here are some more fascinating facts about the ringed planet:

-– Saturn is called a “gas giant” because, though it looks solid, it is made up of gases, primarily hydrogen and helium.
+- Saturn is also called a “gas giant” because, though it looks solid, it is made up of gases, primarily hydrogen and helium.
 It also has a rocky core comprised of heavier elements, such as of iron, nickel, silicon and oxygen compounds covered in a layer of metallic hydrogen.
 Jupiter, Neptune, and Uranus are also considered gas giants, though Saturn is the only planet of the Solar System that is less dense than water.